wjj31767/robotik2/chapter4.md

 ## Active Visual Perception

-- possible goals:
+### main idea - [x] -

+- use robot's action to make visual perception better
+- segment object with interaction: create hypotheses and validate

+### steps - [x] -

+- create initial object hypotheses

+- Interaction with hypotheses: push action

+- hypotheses relocate and determine transformation

+-  Verify and improve hypothesis

+### Why visual perception? - [x] -

 - Recognition (of known objects)
 - Localization (determine spatial relationship between objects, and between the robot and the environment) get an internal representation of the world state for planning and acting
 - Observation (of motion, actions, relations over time)
   Learn: trajectories, possible actions, probabilities of events...
 - **Discovery** (of new things)
   Learn: visual appearance of new, unknown objects

 - Discovery and learning of unknown objects)
   - goal: Learn the visual appearance of an unknown object for future recognition
   - steps: